 Premium RealWood™ hardwood provides unsurpassed durability and beauty.
 RealWood™ hardwood is naturally resistant to rot and decay and harvested in the Central and South Americas.
 No pressure-treating with protective chemicals is required.
 Pressure treated siding requires annual maintenance to retain its termite protection and resistance to rot and decay.
 Softer woods like oak, redwood and pine are not as realwood certifiedresistant to weather and rot and are easily eaten by bugs.
 Because it is naturally resistant, RealWood™ hardwood remains maintenance-free*.

 Ipe Decking (Brazilian Walnut) is olive-brown to dark-brown in color.
 Ipe is one of the hardest and most durable woods found anywhere in the world.
-A fantastic choice for residential decking and siding, as well as commercial applications due to its strength and longevity.
+Ipe siding is a fantastic choice for residential needs, as well as commercial applications due to its strength and longevity.

 Tigerwood decking is orange-brown, but will darken and display deeper, reddish hues over time when used outdoors.
 That unique orange tint makes Tigerwood hardwood a one of a kind choice for interior home projects as well.